Photo courtesy of Lin Health

 "And then how we scale more effectively and efficiently is knowing that part of the job we need to do is to build for the multi-state provider, and this is what we did.
 So basically, the front end is an app where patients can see their program and communicate with the care team, and the back end is where the magic happens."

-Lin Health currently partners with health plans in six states, permitting 27 million individuals to access its digital chronic care platform.
+Lin Health currently partners with health plans in six states, and offers 27 million individuals access to its digital chronic-care platform.
 Patients can use their insurance to receive the company's offerings.

 Due to the success of that program, the company is extending its support to Mayo Clinic primary care patients in Arizona, providing digital at-home care that offers patients longitudinal support for chronic pain.